nuraelb/AdoptingBitcoin/Speakers.md

 - Aaron Van Wirdum
 - Vlad Costea

-## Speakers submissions timeline:
+## SPEAKERS SUBMISSIONS TIMELINE:

 - Our team meeting will happen monthly at first then weekly as we get closer to the event.
 - you will hear from us within a month of your application from January to August
 - You will hear from with within a week of your application from August to September
-- Will stop accepting speakers starting September 1st 2023
+- We will stop accepting speakers starting September 1st 2023